 - Recheck grade after cutting — exposed internal defects may change the effective grade of a piece

 None of these steps takes very long, but they can catch problems before they get buried inside a wall or under flooring where you can't see them later.
+It's a lot easier to swap a board on the saw horses than after the sheathing is nailed down.

-Timber Grade Cost & Quantity Estimator
+Timber Grade Cost and Quantity Estimator

 After understanding timber grades, use this simple estimator to plan quantities and cost awareness.
 This gives a rough adjusted area — actual pricing varies by species, supplier, and your location.
+Think of this as a starting point for your materials list, not a final quote.

 Looking for more timber guidance?